-Fret No More: Hotel Group Says Chelsea Guitars Can Stay
+At Chelsea Piers Fitness, 50 Epic Miles for Awareness and Charity

 BY CHARLES BATTERSBY | Everyone loves a parade — but marching in a parade is much more fun than watching one.
 I perform with a team of LGBT cheerleaders called Cheer New York, and every year the squad marches in New York’s Pride parades.
 Cheer New York doesn’t cheer for a sports team; we cheer for charity.
 Most of our time is spent at walkathons, fundraisers for LGBT organizations, and performing on stage at events.
 But the annual shotgun of parades in June is what it’s all leading up to.
 Three weeks ago, on the morning of Queens Pride, 40 cheerleaders were taking our first synchronized steps of Pride Month.
 On June 24, we’ll march across the finish line at Manhattan’s Pride Parade — tired and sunburned, but full of cheer, and proud.

 Technically, Pride season began a month before our first parade, at the Staten Island Pride Fest.
 It was an outdoor event, and there was a downpour that day.
-An 8’x8’tent had been set up backstage, and 19 soggy cheerleaders huddled together for two hours as we practiced our choreography out of the audience’s sight.
+A tent had been set up backstage, and 19 soggy cheerleaders huddled together for two hours as we practiced our choreography out of the audience’s sight.

 Pride was off to a humbling start for us: a day of wet socks, runny noses, and rain-slicked stages.
 Despite the rain, there was a still crowd.
 We maintained our energy, greeted the audience with smiles, and posed for photo ops with toddlers and local politicians.
 Then we trudged back to the ferry, rain dripping from our pom-poms.